The International Refugee Assistance Project (IRAP) provides free legal help to some refugees and displaced people.

 Why are you being interviewed?

 The purpose of the RSC pre-screening interview is to gather all of your biodata and other information to prepare for the USCIS interview.
-The employee at the RSC will ask for your biodata and the biodata of all of your family members on your case, and collect documents that are important for your case.
+The employee at the RSC may ask for your biodata and the biodata of all of your family members on your case, and collect documents that are important for your case.

 The purpose of the USCIS interview is to determine if you meet the definition of a refugee under U.S. law.
 The officer is also determining if you can be accepted to the U.S. under U.S. immigration law.